 The Presidential Scholarship is awarded to students with GPAs above 3.5 and either SAT scores above 500 in each section or an ACT composite score of at least 21.
 Presidential Scholars not only possess outstanding academic records, with a history of having taken challenging courses, but also have shown leadership in school and extracurricular activities.
 Presidential Scholars are expected to serve as leaders in the Newbury College community, maintain a commitment to community service, and participate in the college's Honors Program.
 Students must maintain a GPA of 3.0 while enrolled at Newbury to keep the Presidential Scholarship.

-Distinguished Scholars who show incredible leadership, community service, exceptional skills, or Newbury Spirit will also be considered for one additional merit award of $2,500.
+Distinguished Scholars who show incredible leadership, community service, or Newbury Spirit will also be considered for one additional merit award of $2,500.

-Dean’s Scholars who show incredible leadership, community service, exceptional skills, or Newbury Spirit will also be considered for one additional merit award of $2,500.
+Dean’s Scholars who show incredible leadership, community service, or Newbury Spirit will also be considered for one additional merit award of $2,500.

 The Nighthawk Scholarship recognizes students with GPAs above 2.0 and who display the potential for academic excellence and intellectual growth.
 A GPA of at least 2.0 is required to maintain this scholarship once enrolled at Newbury.

-Nighthawk Scholars who show incredible leadership, community service, exceptional skills, or Newbury spirit will also be considered for one additional merit award of $2,500.
+Nighthawk Scholars who show incredible leadership, community service, or Newbury spirit will also be considered for one additional merit award of $2,500.

 Associate's Degree candidates, students beginning in the spring semester, and transfer students with 24 or more college credits, are eligible for all awards except the Trustee Scholarship and Presidential Scholarship.